Your four-legged friend means the world to you. Trust us, we get it.

 Additional Symptoms to Look For

-In many cases, vomiting is considered to be a non-specific symptom.
-In other words, it is a symptom of a slew of conditions, making it nearly impossible to diagnose a disorder solely on whether the cat is vomiting.
+In many cases, vomiting is considered to be a non-specific symptom, making it challenging to diagnose a disorder solely on the presence of vomiting.

 - Lethargy and weakness